 The air that we breathe today is full of toxic and hazardous pollutants.
-Pollution in the environment could leave mother Earth sapped of its beauty and biodiversity.
+Pollution in the environment could leave mother earth sapped of its beauty and biodiversity.
 Each year millions of people die all around the world due to different pollution related problems.
-The key to live a healthy life is to identify the sources of air pollution and implement practical ways so that you can help stop air pollution.
+The key to living a healthy life is to identify the sources of air pollution and implement practical ways so that you can help stop air pollution.

 If you have been looking to get in on the whole environmental movement, then you’ve likely been trying to look at the various options that you have when it comes to preventing pollution problems from becoming a bigger issue.
 In this article, we’re going to give you 41 different ideas that you can try out for yourself so that you can contribute to stopping air pollution in your area and in the world around you.

 All of us face a variety of risks to our health as we go about our day-to-day lives….
 Indoor air pollution is one risk that you can do something about

 41 Easy and Simple Ways To Stop Air Pollution